 It was a seemingly straightforward assignment: Procure plastic lunch boxes for a marketing activation program.
 With a significant budget to optimize, the focus was clear—drive cost savings without compromising quality.
 To tackle this, I turned to Zero-based Costing (ZBC), breaking down every element of the product’s cost: Raw materials, labor, machine usage, and overheads.
 The approach revealed insights beyond pricing; it unlocked opportunities for value creation.
 By identifying inefficiencies and leveraging strategic levers, I achieved the desired savings and delivered a sourcing success story that became a benchmark for future projects.

 Reflecting on that project in a world increasingly shaped by sustainability priorities, I realize its more profound relevance.
 At the time, the focus was financial optimization, but today, sourcing decisions extend far beyond cost.
+What once felt like a straightforward cost exercise now reflects the growing importance of sustainable procurement in shaping long-term business decisions.
 They represent a company’s values, commitment to the environment, and the ability to balance ethical considerations with business goals.
-That tiny sustainability logo on the Tetra pack isn’t just a design element; it’s a reminder of how sourcing has evolved into a critical driver of both responsibility and results.
+That tiny sustainability logo on the Tetra pack isn’t just a design element; it’s a reminder of how procurement sourcing has evolved into a critical driver of both responsibility and results.

 The Case for Responsible Sourcing

 Responsible sourcing emphasizes evaluating and onboarding suppliers based on their sustainability practices.
-This approach ensures the development of a sustainable supplier base, contributing to the organization’s ESG objectives.
+This approach to procurement sourcing ensures the development of a sustainable supplier base, contributing to the organization’s ESG objectives.

 Transitioning to Responsible Sourcing